 Hello NIB family.
 I’ve decided to let you in on my BEST SELLING FURNITURE RENOVATION LOOK!
-Each time I’ve refinished pieces with this look, they sell like hot cakes.
+Each time I’ve refinished pieces with this look, they go fast!

 Today I’ll walk you through each step of this renovation and show you how you too can leave your pieces dripping with vintage goodness.